Want to know more about Digital Payments?

 International ACH transfers—payments between a US financial institution and an agency outside the US—are possible but not frequent due to the ease of wire payments for this purpose.
 Other countries like Canada have their own payment clearing systems for domestic payments.

-The share of B2B payments made through the Automated Clearing House network grew 20% year-over-year in 2021, totaling 5.32 billion payments with a collective value of $49.79 trillion.
+The share of B2B payments made through the Automated Clearing House network grew 11.80% year-over-year in 2022, totaling 5.94 billion payments with a collective value of $52.53 trillion.

 There are two distinct categories of ACH transactions: direct deposits and direct payments.

-In this article, we’ll specifically be discussing direct payments, as they’re the type of ACH payment you would use to collect from customers.
+Throughout the remainder of this article, we’ll specifically be discussing direct payments, as they’re the type of ACH payment you would use to collect from customers.

 In the category of direct payments, there are two types of ACH transactions to speak of: ACH credit and ACH debit.
 The difference lies in who is initiating the transaction.

 The terms Electronic Funds Transfer (EFT) and ACH are often used interchangeably.
-There is a difference, however, in that EFT is a general term that can refer to several kinds of electronic transactions including ACH and wire transfers.
+There is a difference, however, in that EFT is a general term that can refer to several kinds of electronic transactions including ACH payments and wire transfers.

 There are some notable differences between ACH payments and wire transfers.
 The ACH network processes payments in batches three times a day, whereas wire payments get processed pretty much immediately.
 That means wire payments will settle in a matter of minutes or hours, whereas ACH payments take an average of three business days to settle.
 The tradeoff for speed, however, is cost, as ACH payments are much cheaper to accept than wire transfers.